-Alameda Education Foundation is thrilled to announce:
+Alameda Education Foundation presents:

 ART ACROSS THE ISLAND